dratner/quizgame/README.md

 * Add commentary field for 	game comments
 * Add error message if you try to join a game that doesn't exist
 * Add an indicator somewhere of how many questions remain
-* Make it so the scores don't keep reordering
+* Add more caching - we don't need to compute question results each time, for example.